-Join Curt Frye for an in-depth discussion in this video Repeating a task with a Do loop, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Repeating a task with a Do loop, part of Learning VBA in Excel.

 When you create an Excel VBA subroutine, you expect it to take data from a…cell or an array, transform it in some way, and change the workbook or display the result.…Sometimes, however, you will want your VBA code to run until a condition is met.…When you want a segment of your code to repeat until it encounters a specific…condition, you can use the Do Loop construction.…The Do Loop construction is particularly useful for finding the first empty cell in a column.…As an example, suppose you have a Suggestion Box form where store visitors can…enter their e-mail address, name, and suggestions.…